ScoobertDoobertDoo/intro-python/README.md

  type in name of file or thing in gitignore and git will ignore the folder listed

- * if you click the + in the changes section you are getting ready to comm
+ * if you click the + in the changes section you are getting ready to commit

+ * only if gitignore is done then you can type: git add -A          and it willl commit all

+ * to activate a virtual environment you must activate it yourself and memorise    source .venv/bin/activate

+ *if you want to double check you type in         which python

+ * projects and dependencies, git ignore and vs codes git management and virtual nevironments and demonstrated usnig dependency